AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-obtain-and-apply-security-patches.md

 ---
 # How to obtain and apply a [!UICONTROL security patch]

-Explore what to do when a new [!UICONTROL security patch] has been released but you have not been provided instructions on how to obtain the patch and apply it.
+This article provides instructions on how to obtain and apply a [!UICONTROL security patch] that has been released, but instructions are unavailable.

 ## Affected products and versions